Abestanis/UnoSat/examples/RTK/README.md

 * Either a breadboard or a soldering iron

 ### Software

+[Python](https://www.python.org) needs to be installed on the system, at least version `3.7` is required.

 This project uses the [ECom](https://gitlab.com/team-aster/software/ecom) library to define how to communicate with the Arduino and for generating some code for it.
 The library must be installed if any changes to the communication are necessary.
 It also includes a